myersm0/ObservableCortex.jl/README.md

 Then a `CorticalSurface` struct must be created to supply the surface geometry, medial wall definition, etc. I omit this part for brevity here, but see `examples/surface_setup.jl` for details.
 We'll call the resulting struct `c` in the code examples below.

 You can then define a `Montage` which is just a struct that contains several of the things Makie will need to know in order to construct the plot:
-- `views`: the `OrthographicLayout` defining the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)
+- `views`: an `OrthographicLayout` defining the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)
-- `grid`: the `Makie.GridLayout` that will be used to organize and render the surface views
+- `grid`: a `Makie.GridLayout` that will be used to organize and render the surface views
-- `surface`: the `CorticalSurface` that supplies the geometry for the surface mesh (see [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl))
+- `surface`: a `CorticalSurface` that supplies the geometry for the surface mesh (see [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl))

 `colors` can be any `Vector{T} where T <: Union{AbstractFloat, Colorant}`.
+Its length should be equal to the total number of vertices in the surface `c`, with or without medial wall.
+A common use case will be working with data from a [CIFTI](https://github.com/myersm0/CIFTI.jl) file, which typically will include both hemispheres in a single matrix and will omit the medial wall.
+The `Montage` struct from this package will know how to handle these cases, because it knows from its component `c::CorticalSurface` about properties of the surface like medial wall location and the number of vertices in each hemisphere.
+This implies an additional expectation that your `color` vector must be from date in the same space as that of the surface that you provided.

 You can also supply arbitrary additional keyword arguments that will simply be delegated to `Makie.mesh!`.
 ```
 fig = Figure(; size = (800, 600))
 montage = Montage(views = default_views, grid = fig.layout, surface = c)